APACTestDrive/CloudNative_AppDev/400-CICDlab.md

   ![](images/92.png)

 - On the main window, locate the **baseURL** entry in *config.json* source code and modify the following URLs by replacing the hostname with the ACCS instance hostname you provisioned in Step 4 of Lab 101.
 These are the API calls from the JET UI frontend to the RewardService Node.js backend.
 Currently, hostname of this Reward Service is hard coded, hence we need to update the hostname to point to your instance.
-You could in fact point to other instances.

   ```
   "baseURL": "https://rewardservice-xxxxxx.xxxxx.oraclecloud.com",